Find Your Perfect School

 Should I work an apprenticeship while learning to be an Electrician?

 Yes, most budding Electricians are required to work an apprenticeship lasting up to four to five years or so, depending on your progress.
-You will work as an electrician’s assistant, working under the supervision of an experienced Master Electrician.
+As an electrician apprentice, you will work as an electrician’s assistant, working under the supervision of an experienced Master Electrician until you can work independently.

 What is a Journeyman Electrician?

-After you have completed an apprenticeship, you will step up to the next level… Journeyman.
-In this role, you will be given more responsibility as you should have the skills required to work on your own.
+After you have completed an apprenticeship, you will step up to the next level… Journeyman Electrician.
+In this role, you will be given more responsibility as you should have the skills and on-the-job experience required to work on your own.
 However, in this capacity, you can still expect to work under the instruction or guidance of a Master Electrician.
-A Journeyman Electrician does not yet have their electrical license at this stage.
+A Journeyman Electrician does not yet have their electrical license at this stage; although they may have only a Journeyman license.

 How much money does an Electrician get paid?

-Salaries for an Electrician will vary greatly, depending on your level of expertise, the type of specialization you are in, as well as the area of the country in which you work.
+Salaries for a licensed Electrician will vary greatly, depending on your level of expertise, the type of specialization you are in, as well as the area of the country in which you work.

 Is there a job demand for Electricians?

-The BLS reports a faster than average job growth rate for Electricians.
+The Bureau of Labor Statistics reports a faster than average job growth rate for licensed Electricians.
 Between 2020 and 2030, the field is expected to grow by 9%, adding 84,700 jobs per year over the next decade.
 It’s an excellent time to begin your career as an Electrician!

-Yes, most states will require you to have a license as a Master Electrician; therefore, complying with state and local mandates.
+Yes, most states have licensing requirements that will mandate you to have a license as a Master Electrician; therefore, complying with state and local codes.
+Many states differ on the requirements, so check that out!

 You will need to pass the test to gain licensure.
 In addition, you will need to continue your education to stay abreast of the latest technology and state regulations.
-And, don’t forget… you will need to maintain a valid driver’s license!
+And, don’t forget… you will need to maintain a valid driver’s license and be able to pass a drug test!

 See the National Electrical Contractors Association for more information!